NeroReflex/ROGueENEMY/README.md

 # ROGueENEMY
 Collects ROG Ally input events to a single (active) virtual controller in linux to allow the use of the gyroscope and every button but also maximize controller compatibility with multiple games.

-## Steam Configuration
+## Usage
-In the emulated PS4 controller remember to remove the default deadzone for both left and right joystick: the ROG ally joystics appears to be way better than DS4 ones.
+On steam head for settings for the emulated PS4 controller and remove the default deadzone for both left and right joystick: the ROG ally joystics appears to be way better than DS4 ones.

+On steam disable *Nintendo buttons layout* and rely on the proper configuration option on this software to accomplish what you seek.

+Tweak ff_rumble to a value between 0 and 100 to configure the strenght for rumble output.

+Remember to look /etc/ROGueENEMY/config.cfg for additional configurations.

 ## Compilation
 To compile from source you need CMake and make.
 After the usual git clone and cd inside the cloned directory to use CMake do: